nuzillard/KnapsackSearch/README.md

 The combination of KnapsackSearch (`process.py`) and `fakeACD.py` produces .sdf files that can be processed by `CNMR_predict.py`.
 The resulting files contain 13C NMR chemical shifts calculated by nmrshiftdb2 and by ACD.
+See section for Example 2, hereafter.

 `CNMR_predict.py` produces a .sdf compound library file with tags compatible with its use by the [MixONat](https://sourceforge.net/projects/mixonat/) software, described in